 BDSL aspires to develop a global and balanced understanding of big data from a humanities perspective.
 Our international research team consults sources in English, Spanish, Korean, Chinese, Danish, Norwegian, and other languages.

 BDSL is committed to maintaining a high standard of research, with an emphasis on technological literacy and methodological rigor.
 Our objective is not hasty theorization but rather to empirically demonstrate our arguments through experiments and field research.
-We thoroughly verify all facts, reports, whitepapers, and data sets cited in our published papers and blog posts, and we promptly correct any errors or misleading information we discover.
+We thoroughly verify all facts, reports, whitepapers, and data sets cited in our publications, and we promptly correct any errors or misleading information we discover.